A New Year, a New UT Health Austin

 UT Health Austin’s MyUTHA Patient Portal is your secure, online connection to portions of your UT Health Austin electronic medical record.
 Through your personal MyUTHA Patient Portal account, you can view your patient summaries, lab results, and immunization records as well as contact your care team, manage your appointments, and more.
 And, you can do it all at any time, day or night.

 UT Health Austin’s Pharyngeal High-Resolution Manometry service offers diagnosis, treatment, and management of dysphagia, or difficulty swallowing, in adult patients (18 years and older).
 Pharyngeal high-resolution manometry is an in-office diagnostic test performed by a licensed speech-language pathologist to evaluate and compare the pressures generated by the pharyngeal muscles during swallowing.
-Unlike a barium swallow study, which captures images of the back of your mouth and throat (pharynx), pharyngeal high-resolution manometry measures swallow function in real-time and provide data about which areas of the throat may not be functioning correctly.
+Unlike a barium swallow study, which captures images of the back of your mouth and throat (pharynx), pharyngeal high-resolution manometry measures swallow function in real time and provides data about which areas of the throat may not be functioning correctly.
 We use this data to create an informed treatment approach that is specific to you and may involve rehabilitation exercises to strengthen specific areas of the throat to help improve your function and overall quality of life.

 UT Health Austin is the only clinic is Central Texas offering pharyngeal high-resolution manometry testing.

-UT Health Austin’s Reproductive Endocrinology and Infertility service offers diagnosis, treatment, and management of conditions affecting reproductive health in patients (13 years and older).
+UT Health Austin’s Reproductive Endocrinology and Infertility (REI) service offers diagnosis, treatment, and management of conditions affecting reproductive health in patients (13 years and older).
 This includes hormonal support and management, preconception counseling, infertility, support for couples desiring fertility care, and reproductive endocrine disorders, such as polycystic ovarian syndrome, menstrual irregularities, primary ovarian insufficiency, and perimenopausal and menopausal issues.
 We work with you to provide you with specialized care that will help you meet your treatment goals.

 UT Health Austin’s Transcranial Magnetic Stimulation (TMS) service is used in the treatment of major depressive disorder in adult patients (18 years and older) when antidepressants have failed to provide relief or patients cannot tolerate side effects.
 TMS serves as an alternative to electroconvulsive therapy (ECT), also known as shock therapy.
 Unlike ECT, TMS is a noninvasive procedure with limited side effects.
 TMS involves delivering a series of focused magnetic pulses to an area of the brain (left dorsolateral prefrontal cortex) known to be underactive in major depression.
 Our goal is to connect you with an academic mood disorder expert trained in treatment-resistant depression to help improve your overall quality of life.